klutchell/balena-mediaserver/README.md

 ### Sabnzbd

-Available via `http://sabnzbd:8080` internally or port `8080` on your Tailnet.
+Available via `http://localhost:8080` on the `service:proxy` network or port `8080` on your Tailnet.

 You can temporarily bypass the [hostname verification](https://sabnzbd.org/wiki/extra/hostname-check.html) by opening an SSH tunnel to add credentials or add URLs to the `host_whitelist`.